How to Fix Broken Packages in Ubuntu

 sudo dpkg --purge --force-all [package-name]

-The example below shows how to remove the corrupted vlc-plugin-base package.
+For example, to remove the corrupted vlc-plugin-base package, run:

 Warning: The dpkg --purge --force-all command removes a package even if the removal causes further dependency issues.
 Use the command with care.

-4. After you finish troubleshooting, run the following command to clean up the system:
+4. Run the following command to clean up the system:

 sudo apt clean